-By allocating 1% of its resources to the Project Preparation Facility, the Lives and Livelihoods Fund makes sure that the projects it finances are of the highest quality.
-Once projects enter the project pipeline, the Project Preparation Facility helps member countries shape and design them - to ensure relevance, readiness, and results - for submission to the Impact Committee and approval by the Board of the Islamic Development Bank.
+By allocating resources to the Project Preparation & Implementation Facility (PPIF), the LLF makes sure that the projects it finances are of the highest quality.
+Once projects enter the project pipeline, the PPIF helps member countries shape and design them - to ensure relevance, readiness, and results - for submission to the Impact Committee (IC) and approval by the Board of Executive Directors of the Islamic Development Bank.
 This support may involve, for example, commissioning technical, feasibility or impact studies, conducting baseline surveys or community consultations, or building capacity in project management.